-Breast Reconstruction in San Diego and La Jolla
+Breast Reconstruction in San Diego

 Reconstruction of a breast that has been removed due to cancer or another disease is the most rewarding type of breast surgery that Dr. Mark Mofid performs.
 This surgery requires a great deal of precision and artistry and a deep understanding of the ways that different approaches to breast reconstruction affect the final result.
 Please contact the offices of Dr. Mofid, serving Chula Vista, La Jolla, and all of San Diego.
 Breast reconstruction surgery can improve the lives of women who have lost breasts due to cancer or other diseases.

 This type of breast reconstruction allows Dr. Mark Mofid to reconstruct the breast without moving tissue from any other site on the body.
 In implant-based breast reconstruction surgery, a tissue expander is used to increase the size of the reconstructed breast gradually.
 The tissue expander is placed in the body and saline is added to the breast over the course of several months via a magnetic port accessible through the skin with a needle.
 Once the tissue has expanded enough to create a new breast equal in size and shape to the surviving breast, the reconstruction is completed following placement of a permanent implant.
 The nipple and areola may be constructed from local tissue or a skin graft from the inner thigh.
 While this approach to breast reconstruction is not as invasive as the flap procedures, it does take more time because of the gradual tissue expansion process.
 Several visits to Dr. Mofid’s office are necessary before the final results are achieved.